"With creamy, consoling pipes..." - Boston Musical Intelligencer

 Alexandra Dietrich, a Puerto Rican American originally from Freeport, Maine, is a mezzo-soprano who is being praised for singing with "passion and understanding".
 Ms. Dietrich joined the University of Southern Maine in the Fall of 2019 as Artist Faculty in Voice.
 She, herself, is a proud graduate of the University of Southern Maine with a Bachelor's in Music Performance, and attended the Longy School of Music for her Graduate Performance degree in Opera.
 Her 2019-2020 season opens Odyssey Opera's concert performance of "Henry VIII" where she sang as a Page and Maid of Honor, and as the Alto Soloist in the Metropolitan Chorale and Chorus pro Musica's collaborative performance of Mendelssohn's "Die erste Walpurgisnacht" and Kodály’s "Budavári Te Deum".
-This February, she joins the Voice Faculty in a performance on the Faculty Concert Series with Dr. Malinda Haslett at the Univserity of Southern Maine.
+This April, she returns to Odyssey Opera for their concert performance of Britten's "Gloriana" in the Masque Ensemble.

 Ms. Dietrich has performed with many New England area opera companies and orchestras including Odyssey Opera, Juventas New Music Ensemble, Boston Youth Symphony Orchestra, OperaHub, and MetroWest Opera where her performance as Jo March in Adamo's "Little Women" was hailed as "large of personality with an instrument to match", possessed "polish and star power", and was awarded the ArtsImpulse Award for Best Female Performer in an Opera for her portrayal.